 Born in 1819, Princess Alexandrina Victoria of Kent became Queen Victoria in 1837 at age 18.
 She reigned for 63 years, 7 months and 3 days, until her death in 1901, and lent her name to a long period of prosperity, peace and refinement.
-Her great-great granddaughter, Queen Elizabeth II, will surpass that reign on September 11, 2015 (if she lives that long and doesn't abdicate).
+Her great-great granddaughter, Queen Elizabeth II, surpassed that reign on September 11, 2015.

 When Victoria was born the United States had 21 states, bounded on the west by the Mississippi River.
 Crossing the Atlantic Ocean by boat took three weeks.
 By Victoria's death the U.S. had grown to 45 states and spanned the North American continent.
 (All current states except Oklahoma, New Mexico, Arizona, Alaska and Hawaii.)
 An ocean crossing took about 5½ days.
 News and fashions from England trickled across the ocean, and were often passé by the time Americans saw them.
 New York, Boston and Philadelphia were the first to receive new styles, and were cultural centers.
 From there they spread south and westward to the rest of the country.
 By the time a "new" style reached Chicago, Atlanta or Charleston, it could be as much as five years out of vogue in England!

 Until 1858, the speed of transatlantic communication was the speed of ocean liners.
 Then the first transatlantic telegraph cable was completed, and reduced the time lag of communication from ten days to less than one day.
 (It took two minutes to transmit a single Morse code character, ten minutes or more for a whole word.)
 At that rate, the telegraph wasn't used for fashion!